noahgibbs/madscience/README.md

 Ruby, RVM, Bundler
 NGinX
 Runit (process control and restart)
-MySQL
+MySQL (or optional PostgreSQL)
-Optional PostgreSQL, Redis, MemCacheD and other support
+Optional-but-tested Redis, MemCacheD and other support

 ## Why Not Docker?